 Commencement refers to the graduation ceremony which is held twice a year in May and December.
-December graduates attend December commencement and May graduates attend May commencement, Summer graduates may participate in the December ceremony only.
-If a student chooses to not participate in their designated graduation ceremony, they will not be permitted to participate in another graduation ceremony.
-Attendance at commencement is not mandatory but is highly encouraged.
+December graduates attend December commencement and May graduates attend May commencement, Summer graduates may participate in the December ceremony unless they submit an Academic Petition to the Registrar's Office to request participation in the preceding May ceremony

 Attendance at a commencement ceremony is not a guarantee of degree conferral.